Tom Cruise trained for an entire year to perform the HALO (High Altitude Low Opening) stunt in this film.

 This film was green-lit several days before the release of Mission: Impossible - Rogue Nation (2015).

-Jeremy Renner is not in this film, due to his commitment to the Marvel Cinematic Universe.
+Jeremy Renner was not in this film, due to his commitment to the Marvel Cinematic Universe.

-Rebecca Ferguson is the first actress in the franchise to appear twice in a leading role.
+Rebecca Ferguson was the first actress in the franchise to appear twice in a leading role.

 Due to additional safety equipment and challenges with the weather in November, the production company sought permission for about 800 landings by helicopter on the cliff Preikestolen in Norway.
 A stunt is supposed to be performed there at almost 2000 feet (600 meters) above the fjord below.